prince118-hub/Escape_Road/README.md

 ## Storyline

-You're a street racer who caught the attention of law enforcement during an illegal midnight run through the city.
+You're a street racer who caught the attention of law enforcement during an illegal run through the city.
 What started as a routine police encounter has escalated into an all-out chase.
 With sirens wailing behind you and the wanted level rising by the minute, your only objective is survival.

 **Your Role**: An anonymous driver behind the wheel of a high-performance vehicle, desperately trying to evade capture.